Prenol

 Prenol, or 3-methyl-2-buten-1-ol, is a natural alcohol.
-It is one of the most simple terpenoids.
+It is one of the simplest terpenoids.
 It occurs naturally in citrus fruits, cranberry, bilberry, currants, grapes, raspberry, blackberry, tomato, white bread, hop oil, coffee, arctic bramble, cloudberry and passion fruit.
 It is a clear colorless oil that is reasonably soluble in water and miscible with most common organic solvents.

 Prenol has a fruity odor and is used occasionally in perfumery.
 It is also manufactured industrially by BASF (in Ludwigshafen, Germany) and by Kuraray (in Asia) as an intermediate to pharmaceuticals and aroma compounds.
 Global production in 2001 was between 6000 and 13,000 tons.

 Industrial production

 Prenol is produced industrially by the reaction of formaldehyde with isobutene, followed by the isomerization of the resulting isoprenol (3-methyl-3-buten-1-ol).

 Uses

 Prenol is mainly used as a precursor to citral, an intermediate in the industrial production of vitamin A, E, and K. For this purpose, prenol is oxidized to the aldehyde prenal.